Company Logo

 About the NCTR Education Presentations

-The National Centre for Truth and Reconciliation (NCTR) offers presentations, workshops, and educational activities upon request.
-Each session is customized to match the audience’s knowledge and interest in residential schools and the archives.
+The National Centre for Truth and Reconciliation (NCTR) delivers presentations, workshops, and educational activities upon request — each session is tailored to the audience’s knowledge and interest in topics related to residential schools and the archives.

-Whether your audience is new to the topic of residential schools or wants to learn about social justice actions, NCTR staff can engage the public on various subjects related to our mandate.
+Whether your audience is just learning about residential schools for the first time or is interested in learning how to engage in social justice action, staff at the NCTR are able to engage the public on a variety of subjects related to our mandate.

 Book a Presentation